-BUILD A ROAD
+RUII D A ROAD

-- 1 Transport the Raw materials to your Villager and consume them. - 2 Place one of your road markers across the intersection of the two tiles.
+- 1 Transport the Raw materials to the tile where your Villager is. - 2 Place one of your road markers onto the intersection of the two tiles.
 Use the same road marker whether it is a Path or a Bridge. - 3 The two tiles are now considered connected by a road.